Aircoookie/WLED/usermods/Ble2Json_v2/readme.md

 ## TODO

 - notify with full state when v:true
-- test ethernet and ble at the same time
 - implement palette details call
 - figure out how to turn off/on ble without reboot
 - figure out what to wrap disable wifi with
+- figure out why w32-eth01 doesn't work in ble mode